ArturoSbr/aws-ccp-cheat-sheet/main.md

 There are six pillars recommended by AWS to create well-architected solutions.
 The following list shows the services related to each pillar.
 1. Operational Excellence: Perform operations as code, document everything and make small, reversible changes.
 2. Security: Least privileges philosophy, enable traceability, secure all layers and protect data (transit and at rest), simulate attacks.
-3. Reliability: Automate and test recovery procedures, horizontal scalability (resources should not share common points of failure) and auto scale capacity.
+3. Reliability: Foundations, change management and failure management.
+Automate and test recovery procedures, horizontal scalability (resources should not share common points of failure) and auto scale capacity.
 4. Performance Efficiency: Use serverless infrastructure and adopt new services.
 5. Cost Optimization: Reduce capital expenses, measure efficiency and adopt consumption and reserved payment modes.
 6. Sustainability: Establish sustainability goals, use most efficient services or instances and reduce need for your customers to upgrade devices.